Posts by Lynn

-My beautiful Sicilian grandmother cooked the most delicious, simple and rustic foods.
-Her kitchen always smelled of sautéing garlic and olive oil and she had a gift for elevating every leftover in her refrigerator into something new and delicious.
-Some of her specialties were lentil soup, “polpette,” or seasoned, flattened meatballs, homemade manicotti and if…
+My beautiful Sicilian grandmother, Josephine, cooked simple, rustic foods that were full of flavor.
+Her kitchen always smelled of sautéing garlic and oil oil, and she had a gift for turning leftovers into something new and delicious.
+Some of her specialties were her scrumptious Sicilian Lentil Soup, “polpette” (seasoned meatballs), homemade manicotti, and if we…

 Read More